pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/22_text_and_image_grid.md

 ![Image of an overlay tint opacity at 0.8](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/8_header_tint_opacity_0_point_8.png)

+## Image Zoom

+This enables the zoom-on-hover functionality of the text and image - grid module.

 ```tip
 Please do not forget to hit one of the [save](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/3_bottom_bar_modules.html#saving-changes) buttons, to make sure the changes you have made are actually saved.
 Why not keep a window with your [preview](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/7_Previews/) open, to see the changes in realtime?